czzarr/czzarr.github.com/source/_posts/2012-04-14-startup-music-and-buzz.markdown

 [![Video](http://www.lalsace.fr/fr/images/A7098988-85DA-4603-8E31-654249FE82BB/ALS_03/capture-d-ecran-du-clip-musical-de-victoire-passage-prends-le-pouvoir-sur-moi-jean-luc-melenchon.jpg =400x)](http://vimeo.com/40084651)

-Make the buzz gives the impression today to succeed.
-But how can we be less certain?
-Does a spike in the audience really help to succeed with his product?
+Making a buzz gives the impression of success.
+But how can we be assured it is going to last?
+Does a spike in the audience really help to succeed with one's product?
 When one realize that [90% of the companies appearing on TC are abandoned within 6 months](http://simply.io/blog/2012/03/welcome-to-the-real-world-just-because-youre-on-techcrunch-doesnt-mean-youve-won/) one can question the relevance of the press coverage and the buzz one can create to build a durable success.